 - In a later mission in Assassin's Creed III, Haytham Kenway actually says this to his son Connor as to why he has to chase a guard.

-- In Disney's The Replacements, Agent K told Todd and Riley at some length they were never to go to a carnival of any kind, under any circumstances, ever, on earth.
-Todd pretty much reacted to this with "she pretty much dared me to go."
-It turns out that K had, as a child, run away to the carnival herself, and didn't want her children to make the same mistake she had.
+- In Disney's The Replacements, Agent K tells Todd and Riley at some length that they are never to go to a carnival of any kind, under any circumstances, ever, on Earth.
+Todd pretty much reacts to this with "she pretty much dared me to go."
+It turns out that as a child K ran away to the carnival, herself, and didn't want her children to make the same mistake she made.

 - In an episode, the title character used a variant of this on his little sister: